gitter-badger/Deadcord/README.md

 1. Open Deadcord by double-clicking on the executable file.
 A terminal window should popup.

-2. Create a file named `tokens.txt` with your tokens, located either in your Desktop, Downloads, Documents or inside the Deadcord folder.
+2. Create a file named `tokens.txt` with your tokens, located in the same directory as Deadcord.

    **Your token file should follow this format:**
     * No quotation marks.